Domestic Hot Water Storage Systems (Unvented) Course

 During the COVID-19 pandemic, we are unable to conduct face-to-face training courses.
-We have however developed our one-day Domestic Hot Water Storage Systems (Unvented) Course for online delivery using webinar software.
+We have however developed our Domestic Hot Water Storage Systems (Unvented) Course for online delivery using webinar software.
 This means that plumbing and heating engineers can now undertake our Domestic Hot Water Storage Systems (Unvented) Course remotely via a desktop or laptop computer on the following dates.